otto-torino/tazebao/README.md

 The __Subscriber__ has an __info__ text field which can be used to store additional information, for example in a json format.

-E-mails are queued and sent in blocks, the scheduling must be set with a crontab, Tazebao uses the [django-mail-queue application](https://github.com/dstegelman/django-mail-queue/) in order to manage this stuff.
+E-mails are prepared asynchronously through a celery task, queued and sent in blocks.
+The scheduling must be set with a crontab, Tazebao uses the [django-mail-queue application](https://github.com/dstegelman/django-mail-queue/) in order to manage this stuff.
 Just set a crontab which calls

     $ python manage.py send_queued_messages